 - test and validate changes made on streets

 - Using temporary materials in 2021 to transform the outside lanes along Silver Springs Boulevard N.W. from driving lanes to lanes for biking, skateboarding, using e-scooters or in-line skating.
-The new wheeling lanes also reduce pedestrian exposure at crossings, a common issue identified through public engagement.
-In late fall, following the installation with temporary materials there will be public engagement to evaluate the effectiveness and impacts of the wheeling lanes.
-Using this evaluation and other metrics, these changes to the roadway may be changed to permanent structures.
+The new wheeling lanes reduce pedestrian exposure at crossings, a common issue identified through public engagement.

-Using a combination of both temporary and permanent materials will allow us to work with the community to improve designs for the best outcomes.
+Using a combination of both temporary and permanent materials allows us to work with the community to improve designs for the best outcomes.

-September 8 – October 4, 2020 - During the first phase of engagement, we will be asking what is working well and what is challenging for those travelling through and living in the community.
+Sept.
+8 – Oct.
+4, 2020 - During the first phase of engagement, we asked what is working well and what is challenging for those travelling through and living in the community.

-November 2020 - Based on opportunities identified in Phase 1 as well as the issues previously identified by the CA, we will be working with the community to prioritize which improvements to install using temporary materials in 2021.
+Based on opportunities identified in Phase 1 and the issues previously identified by the community association, we worked with the community to prioritize which improvements to install using temporary materials in 2021.

 As part of the first two phases of engagement, key themes were identified as needing improvement (in order):